 I Volunteered for a Covid-19 Vaccine Trial—Here’s What I Learned

-A family physician enrolls in a Covid-19 vaccine trial desperate to find a treatment for her patients.
-Over time, she's realizing there's still a ways to go.
+A family physician enrolled in a Covid-19 vaccine trial desperate to find a treatment for her patients.
+Here's what her experience was like.

 Courtesy Ochsner Health

 Tens of thousands of people around the world are receiving experimental Covid-19 vaccines as part of clinical trials.
 Victoria Smith, MD, a family practice physician at Ochsner Health in Kenner, Louisiana, is one of them.
 Ochsner Health is one of 120 trial sites worldwide, and they’re enrolling between 250 and 300 participants to test a vaccine called BNT162b2, developed by Pfizer and BioNTech SE.
 A smaller trial, published August 12 in Nature, found that BNT162b2 was safe and produced antibodies against SARS-CoV-2, the virus that causes Covid-19.
 Now it’s on to the next step: Finding out if it actually works.
 “A vaccine is probably the best prevention we will have for Covid-19,” says Julia Garcia-Diaz, MD, principal investigator for the Ochsner segment of the trial and Ochsner’s director of clinical infectious diseases research in New Orleans.
 “Everything is moving very, very fast.”

 Dr. Smith spoke to us just one day before receiving her second injection of either the vaccine or a placebo.
 Neither she nor any other participants nor the investigators know who received the real thing and who received the placebo.